For Health Care Providers: Post-COVID Conditions

 Detailed information on clinical considerations, assessment and testing, management of conditions, follow-up care, public health recommendations, and more.
 Includes extensive list of references.

-- American Academy of Physical Medicine and Rehabilitation: Multidisciplinary Quality Improvement Initiative
+- American Academy of Physical Medicine and Rehabilitation: PASC Consensus Guidance

-Links to guidance statements for assessing and managing fatigue, breathing discomfort, and cognitive symptoms related to long COVID.
+Links to guidance statements for assessing and managing fatigue, breathing discomfort, cognitive symptoms, autonomic dysfunction, and more related to long COVID.

 - National Institute for Health and Care Excellence: COVID-19 Rapid Guideline: Managing the Long-Term Effects of COVID-19